 Another child of the OWASP, the ‘games’ offered by this website are both engrossing as well as educational.
 This is an amazing way to get started on web security and makes it the optimal tool for professionals to teach the skill to beginners.
 In fact, that is exactly the goal of this website: to teach various groups of people ways to strengthen a website.

-This is possibly one of the most well-known OWASP projects.
+This is possibly one of the most well-known OWASP projects and websites for hacking.
 This application provides an immersive learning environment for beginners.
 It is also a useful tool for professional teaching this skill, as it comes with various lessons designed for the purpose.
 The tool is available on multiple platforms: Windows, OSX Tiger, Linux and also has separate installations for J2EE and .NET frameworks.

-Now that you have the tools, happy hacking!
+Now that you have the list of websites for hacking, have fun!